coralproject/talk/INSTALL.md

 If you are interested in splitting apart services, you can simply adjust the command being executed in the container to optimize for your use case.
 An example would be if you wanted to run the API server and the job processor on different machines.
-You can acheive this easily with docker compose:
+You can achieve this easily with docker compose:

 ```yaml
 version: '2'